WarrenTheRabbit/reposleuth/README.md

 >
 >The shed really doesn't like the outside world.
 >
 >"They love when things happen.
-Oh, look, so-and-so and this-and-that is creating blah-blah-blergh for those you-knows-and-what-nots and it does dippity-doppity-didcraps."
+Oh, look, so-and-so and this-and-that is creating blah-blah-blergh for those you-knows-and-wit-nots and it does dippity-doppity-didcraps."
 >
 >It is almost like the shed is grinding its teeth - or is it retching? - from frustration and distaste.
 >